 The Light Ages is published by Penguin/Allen Lane in the UK, EU and Commonwealth - now available in both hardback and paperback.
 Find it in your local bookshop, or online via Amazon, Blackwell's, Bookshop, Fox Lane Books (with signed bookplates!), Foyles, Hive or Waterstones.

-It has been shortlisted for the Hughes Prize, awarded every two years by the British Society for the History of Science to the best book in the history of science published in English and accessible to a general audience.
+It was shortlisted for the Hughes Prize, awarded every two years by the British Society for the History of Science to the best book in the history of science published in English and accessible to a general audience.